jknapka/DrosophilaGRN/README.md

 simulation/plans contains simulation plans that can be used with "r/randomGeneRow.r inject" to add known interactions to a randomized dataset.
 The comment for the injectData2 function in r/randomGeneRow.r explains the format of a simulation plan file.
-Briefly,here is a simulation plan:
+Briefly,here is a simulation plan which will be explained below:

 ```
 celltype,    level,    maxlevel,    tlevel,    maxtlevel,    noise